oceanprotocol/docs/developers/compute-to-data-v2.0/free-compute-to-data-flow.md

 In this scenario, `free` resources will be selected by the user within available limits `min` and `max`.

-The consumer tool makes a request to the node **GET /computeEnvironments** and the node returns back to the consumer tool the environments exported at the node startup from `DOCKER_COMPUTE_ENVIRONMENTS` variable.
+The consumer tool makes a request to the node **GET /computeEnvironments** and the node returns to the consumer tool the environments exported at the node startup from `DOCKER_COMPUTE_ENVIRONMENTS` variable.
 Consumer tool dispalys then to the end user the list of environemnts.

 The end user selects the free resources and fills in the consumer tool together with job duration that the user considers is needed for the algorithm execution.